yanghuafang/anti-android-virus/README.md

 rather than a set of things nobody got to. `third_party/` is excluded from
 both: vendored code is not ours to reformat or lint.

+## API reference

+The interface headers carry Doxygen comments: `include/aav/` (the public, ABI-clean SDK) and `src/api/aav/` (the internal object API, never installed).
+The rendered result is published at
+<https://yanghuafang.github.io/anti-android-virus/>, rebuilt from `main` on
+every push; `scripts/docs.sh` builds the same site locally.

+The prose is the same as in the headers.
+What the site adds is the diagram a header cannot show: `IScanObject` splitting into `IStream` and `ITarget`, and each of those into a file and a memory implementation — the shape that lets one scanner serve both `Scan()` and `ScanBuffer()`, spread across nine headers.

 ## Continuous integration

 `build.yml` runs the unit and end-to-end suites on Ubuntu and macOS, crossing